 In an effort to take a proactive, asset-management approach to maintain its culverts and bridges, The Town of Sudbury called on Tighe & Bond’s multi-disciplinary team to assist with the following:

-- Inventorying known and likely locations of culverts and bridges throughout Town
+- Inventorying known and likely locations of culverts and bridges throughout the Town

 - Preparing a risk-based prioritized program for replacement and repairs, including a 5-year Capital Improvement Plan